An Algorithmic Framework for Fairness Elicitation: Introduction

 \subsection{Results}

 \paragraph{Our Model} We model individuals as having features in $\mathcal{X}$ and binary labels, drawn from some distribution $\mathcal{P}$.
-A committee of \emph{judges}\footnote{Though we develop our formalism as a committee of judges, note that it permits the special case of a single subjective judge, which we make use of in our behavioral study.} $u \in \mathcal{U}$ has preferences that certain individuals should be treated the same way by a classifier --- i.e. that the probability that they are given a positive label should be the same.
-We represent these preferences abstractly as a set of pairs $C_u \subseteq \mathcal{X}\times \mathcal{X}$ for each judge $u$, where $(x,x') \in C_u$ represents that judge $u$ would view it as \emph{unfair} if individuals $x$ and $x'$ were treated substantially differently (i.e. given a positive classification with a substantially different probability).
-We impose no structure on how judges form their views, or the relationship between the views of different judges --- i.e. the sets $\{C_u\}_{u \in \mathcal{U}}$ are allowed to be arbitrary (for example, they need not satisfy a triangle inequality), and need not be mutually consistent.
-We write $C = \cup_u C_u$.
+A committee of \emph{stakeholders}\footnote{Though we develop our formalism as a committee of stakeholders, note that it permits the special case of a single subjective stakeholder, which we make use of in our behavioral study.} $u \in \mathcal{U}$ has preferences about whether one individual should be judged better than another individual.
+We imagine presenting each stakeholder with a set of pairs of individuals and asking them to choose one of four options for each pair, e.g. given the features of Serena Williams and Jacob Blake: \begin{enumerate} \item No constraint; \item Williams should be treated as well as Blake or better; \item Blake should be treated as well as Williams or better; or \item Williams and Blake should be treated similarly. \end{enumerate}

+Here, when we refer to how an individual \textit{should be treated}, we mean the probability that an individual is given a positive label by the classifier.
+This may be a bit of a relaxation of these judgments, since they are not about actualized classifications, but rather the \textit{probabilities} of positive classification.
+For example, we may not consider it a violation of fairness preference (2) if Williams is judged worse than Blake in a specific scenario; yet, if an ump is \textit{more likely} to judge Williams worse than Blake in general, then this would violate this fairness preference.